karam94/git-football-transfers/7 - Merging and merge conflicts/README.md

 Bob has meanwhile also received information that Manchester City have just signed Lewandowski and therefore adds him to `ManchesterCity.txt` on `line 4`, on his feature branch.

+Can you see where this is going?
+Hint: `line 4`

 Alice stages, commits and pushes her change to the master branch.

-Bob a couple of hours later, decides to do the same.
+Bob a couple of minutes later, decides to do the same.
 However is unable to do so.
 Can you guess why?

-Firstly, Bob will have to pull down the latest iteration of the master branch, if he is to push his changes to it.
+Firstly, Bob will have to pull down the latest iteration of the master branch, to be able push his own changes to it.

 Secondly, Bob has encountered a merge conflict.
 This is because both himself and Alice, have modified the same line of what would usually be code.
+Git is useful because it is warning Bob to make sure he doesn't overwrite something he shouldn't!

-Bob deals with the merge conflict, by moving his change to `line 5`.
+Bob solves the merge conflict, by moving his change to `line 5`.
 This then creates a merge commit that he can push.

 This merge conflict was an easy fix, however with real source code, if two peoples changes overlap, extra care has to be taken to ensure that the merged output has not negatively impacted the output of the new code structure within the file once executed.